Understanding Credit Card Disputes

 Pre-Arb/Second Dispute

-• Won - The Card Brand ruled in favor of the Merchant & the disputed funds are returned to their Actionstep Payments balance (less non-refundable fees)
+• Won - The Card Brand ruled in favor of the merchant and the disputed funds are returned to their Actionstep Payments balance (less non-refundable fees)

 • Visa